 If you choose to transfer an IRA or rollover a 401(k) with Robinhood they will sometimes match 1% of your contributions, which is pretty amazing.
 That means you’ll automatically get an extra 1% on every dollar you contribute every year, up to the annual IRA contribution limits set by the IRS.
 That percentage is not counted toward your annual contribution limits.

 Robinhood offers a simple and intuitive trading platform, with simple line stock charts and easy-to-read information about the stock, ETF, or crypto you are looking at.
 Its great for beginners and casual investors.

 Orders can be placed quickly, with shortcuts to buy $1, $10, or $100, and prices are displayed prominently for each asset.
 Advanced traders can access more order types, called “conditional orders,” with access to limit, stop, stop-limit, and trailing stop orders for buying or selling an asset.

 Trades are executed quickly, and you can jump to the homepage to view your portfolio.
 Robinhood even shows you a simple pie graph that represents your holdings, split between stocks, ETFs, options, and crypto.

-Overall, Robinhood offers a simplified trading experience that’s good for beginners, but lacks more sophisticated trading tools and choices of larger online brokers (such as TD Ameritrade).
+Overall, Robinhood offers a simplified trading experience that’s good for beginners, but lacks more sophisticated trading tools and choices of the traditional top online brokers.

-Robinhood has access to thousands of stocks for trading, including hundreds of international stocks that are available via American Depository Receipts (ADRs).
+Robinhood has access to thousands of stocks for trading, including over 650 international stocks for globally-listed companies that are available via American Depository Receipts (ADRs).